jneidel/oraclett/README.md

 ## Example aliases

+A set of shell alias can significantly speed up usage.
-Here are the aliases I use in the day-to-day.
+These are the aliases I use.

 I have everything set-up to add/filter for the main project I'm working on.
 All `oraclett` commands have a three letter shorthand.
 For some common notes of mime I have shortcuts.

 ```sh
 local ORACLETT_MAIN_PROJECT=ORFDV001